rayae/OpenGapps-For-Magisk-Converter/README.md

 * backuprestore-all
 * googlebackuptransport-all

-*This list can fix some devices can boot.*
+*This list can fix some devices cannot boot.*

 **Full Optional Blacklist:**
 * backuprestore-all